-- Use Cold Water: With the progression of detergent and cleaning solution in laundry, we no longer need to use hot water to achieve the same cleansing effects with clothes that we normally would.
+- Use Cold Water: With the progression of detergent and cleaning solutions in laundry, we no longer need to use hot water to achieve the same cleansing effects with clothes that we normally would.
 Cold water works just as well, and by using it you’ll save on the energy it would usually take to heat all that water.

-- Lower the Water Heater Temperature: If you do decide to stick with using hot water when washing your laundry, go crank down the temperature of the water heater down to 120 degrees Fahrenheit.
+- Lower the Water Heater Temperature: If you do decide to stick with using hot water when washing your laundry, go crank down the temperature of the water heater to 120 degrees Fahrenheit.
 You’ll save anywhere from $20 to $100 a year on your energy bill!

 - Switch from a top-loading machine to a front-loader: Although top-loader washing machines are more common (or at least seem that way), they’re much more inefficient.
-Top-loaders use significantly more water than front-loading machines do, and the spinning cycles that front-loaders perform are much better at effectively performing the job with a lesser amount of water than top-loading machines are.
+Top-loaders use significantly more water than front-loading machines do, and the spinning cycles that front-loaders perform are much better at effectively performing the job with a lesser amount of water than top-loading machines.

 - Shorten the Drying Cycle: More often than not, we overestimate the amount of time we think we need to dry our clothes, wasting energy we definitely didn’t need to use to… super-dry everything.
 Instead of guessing too high, start lower, at 40 minutes.
 If the clothes still aren’t dry, work your way up in 10-minute increments until they’re fluffy and warm.

-- Consider Line-Drying: Although it’s more old-fashioned and will take longer, you’ll save 100 percent of the money you spend on drying your clothes by letting nature take care of it.
+- Consider Line-Drying: Although it’s more old-fashioned and will take longer, you’ll save 100 percent of the money you spend on drying your clothes by letting nature take care of them.
 That’s not something everyone can afford to do, but it’s a foolproof way to be efficient and save money.

 One tip that isn’t exclusive to washing or drying is to use full loads with each cycle, maximizing the usage you get out of it.
-Instead of washing or drying in smaller bundles, waiting until you can fill it up will ensure you spend less money and time doing laundry by knocking it all out in one swing.
+Instead of washing or drying it in smaller bundles, waiting until you can fill it up will ensure you spend less money and time doing laundry by knocking it all out in one swing.